jeremykerr/jeremykerr/source/pages/raspi/initial-setup.rst

 Establish RSA Public Key Authentication
 ---------------------------------------

-On your local machine, generate an RSA Key.
+Key authentication is generally more secure than password authentication, provided you can keep your key safe.
+Keys can be protected using a passphrase, which provides an additional measure of security so that even if keys are compromised, they are still protected by this secondary mechanism.
+In order to do key based authentication, you'll need to create one first.
+Navigate to the **.ssh** directory on your local machine, and generate a key to use.

 .. code:: bash

     $ cd ~/.ssh
     $ ssh-keygen -t rsa -b 4096

-Assuming you named it *id_rsa* and the public key is *id_rsa.pub*, you need to copy id_rsa.pub over to the Raspberry Pi and append it to the authorized_keys file.
+This will walk you through some prompts to fill out information about the key.
+It will ask you for a keyname (defaulting to **id_rsa** and **id_rsa.pub**), a name, and some other optional fields you can fill out to associate with your key.
+Assuming you named your key **id_rsa**, the public key should be called **id_rsa.pub**.
+You'll need to copy that file over to the Raspberry Pi and append it to the **.ssh/authorized_keys** file.

 .. code:: bash